It seems a little self-indulgent to write about ourselves, but a lot of our guests ask how we ended up living in Yosemite, so here goes…

 Theresa started climbing in 1992 while at the University of Wisconsin-Madison and made her first trip to Yosemite shortly thereafter.
-A bit after that, she met a strange guy just back from two and half years of research in Geneva, Switzerland toward his doctorate in history.
+A bit after that, she met a strange historian just back from two and half years of research in Geneva, Switzerland.

-When Theresa moved West in 1996 to begin her doctoral studies in molecular and cell biology at UC Berkeley, the strange guy followed her (on the advice of his doctoral supervisor I might add) and she has been thus far unable to shake him.
+When Theresa moved West in 1996 to begin her doctoral studies in neuroscience at UC Berkeley, the strange guy followed her on the sage advice of his doctoral supervisor who told him that if he had to choose between his career and Theresa, he should choose Theresa.
+She has been thus far unable to shake him.

-While in Berkeley, we spent most of our spare time traveling to Yosemite for rock climbing and, by the time Theresa was done with her studies, we had climbed most of the major features of Yosemite, including an ascent of the Salathe Wall on El Capitan to mark our fourth wedding anniversary.
+While in Berkeley, we spent most of our spare time traveling to Yosemite and other destinations in the Sierra Nevada for rock climbing and skiing.
+By the time Theresa was done with her studies, we had climbed most of the major features of Yosemite, including climbing the Salathe Wall on El Capitan to celebrate our fourth wedding anniversary.

-Degree in hand and one postdoc under her belt, we had the chance to take what we thought would be a brief sabbatical to climb a bunch before Theresa settled into a job in her field (Tom took a leave of absence from his work deciphering, editing and publishing critical editions of sixteenth-century manuscripts).
+In April, 2003, Theresa’s degree in hand and one postdoc under her belt, we had the chance to take what we thought would be a three-month sabbatical to climb a bunch before Theresa settled into a job in her field.
+Tom, meanwhile, took a leave of absence from his research position to join her for this climbing sabbatical.

 As Pete Seeger said, our sabbatical turned into a mondical and a tuesdical.

-In the end, we just never quite managed to leave.
+In the end, the days turned to months and the months turned to years and we have never quite managed to leave Yosemite.
 We have been living and working year-round in Yosemite ever since.
-Our passion for climbing transformed into a passion for natural history, wildflowers, trail running, hiking, mountain biking and snow shoveling.
+Our passion for climbing broadened into a passion for natural history, wildflowers, trail running, hiking, mountain biking and snow shoveling.

 Encouraged by friends, we bought an empty lot in 2005, and started building.
 We moved in upstairs in 2007.
-After a rest break, we finished the apartment downstairs and started renting in 2010.
+After a rest break, we completed the apartment downstairs and started renting in 2010.